[Iwate Prefecture] Why is Iwate/Morioka called that? Find out the origin of place names!

 Google Maps

-Let's go on a journey to feel the history of Iwate and Morioka
+Take a trip to experience the history of Morioka, Iwate

-This time, we introduced the origins of the place names Iwate and Morioka and the history of the birth of present-day Iwate Prefecture.
-Place names hide ancient legends and the history of castle architecture.
+This time, we introduced the origins of the place names Iwate and Morioka, as well as the history of the birth of present-day Iwate Prefecture.
+Place names hide ancient legends and the history of castle construction

-If you are interested in the origins of Iwate Prefecture, why not take a trip through the area and see it with your own eyes?
+If you are interested in the origins of Iwate Prefecture, why not embark on a historical journey by walking around the area and seeing it with your own eyes?

 Other articles